radixdlt/official-examples/scrypto-design-patterns/blueprint-proxy/README.md

     - It works with component instantiated as a global component
     - It can call only public methods from configured component

-NOTE!
+> NOTE!
-There is no `oracle-generic-proxy-with-owned` example because proxy generic `call_method()` shall be public.
+> There is no `oracle-generic-proxy-with-owned` example because proxy generic `call_method()` shall be public.
 And since the proxy owns the component it can call any method of the owned component and this is not acceptable, since some methods eg. `set_price` shall be protected.

+## Table of Contents

 - [Using Blueprint Proxy](#using-blueprint-proxy)
   - [Initial setup](#initial-setup)